 This Time Out Eco-Friendly Insecticide For Termites is a very good eco-friendly solution for most situations.
 It kills both wet and dry wood termites, it utilizes a non-toxic formula and has a study supported efficacy.
 It’s environmentally friendly, making a good choice for both indoors and outdoors uses, and its applicator allows it to easily fit into even the narrowest crevices and cracks.
 As a natural-based spray, however, it is naturally weaker than the more heavy-duty chemical solutions you can purchase instead.

-GENERAL INFO ON TERMITE SPRAYS
+ABOUT TERMITE SPRAYS

 A quick breakdown of termite sprays